Skip to content

 prompt(message: "...", tools: tools, tool_choice: "required")

-# Prevent tool usage
+# None - Prevent tool usage entirely

 prompt(message: "...", tools: tools, tool_choice: "none")

-# Force a specific tool (provider-dependent)
+# Specific tool - Force a particular tool (common format)

-prompt(message: "...", tools: tools, tool_choice: { type: "function", name: "get_weather" })
+prompt(message: "...", tools: tools, tool_choice: { name: "get_weather" })

 Server-Side Tools (Provider-Specific)